Data Generation-based Operator Learning for Solving Partial Differential Equations on Unbounded Domains: Numerical results

 \subsubsection{Case 1: Solve one single equation}

 In this example, we consider $\varphi(x) = 0,~ f(x,t) = \cos(\pi t)\exp(-x^2)$, the viscosity is set to $\nu = 0.2$.
 To evaluate the accuracy of the predicted solution, we solve the equation using the finite difference method on a large enough domain, where the spatial step size and temporal step size are both set to 0.01.
 The domain of interest is selected as $[-2,2]$.
 We construct the analytical solution to generate training data: \beq u(x,t) = \sum_{i=0}^K A_i(\sin(k_{1,i}\pi t)+t\cos(k_{2,i}\pi t))H_{i}(w_ix+b_i), \eeq which spontaneously satisfies the target initial value.
 Therefore, our focus is on adjusting the parameters of this constructed solution to make it closely match the target source term.
 The spatial domain for generating data is also set as $[-2,2]$.
 We select 5000 input function pairs, i.e., $N=5000$.
 We discuss the impact of the number of input functions on model training and prediction accuracy in Appendix C. Generally, increasing $N$ tends to improve the prediction accuracy of the model.
-The training loss and errors during the training process are presented in Fig.\ref{Burgers1-loss}.
-Additionally, Fig.\ref{Burgers1-sol} illustrates the comparison between the predicted and the exact solution.
-We evaluate the average values of the final 20 errors at a $101\times101$ spatio-temporal grid, yielding a relative $L^2$ error, relative $L^1$ error, and max error of 4.15e-03, 4.31e-03, and 1.66e-03, respectively.
+The training loss and test errors for the target PDE and noisy PDEs are presented in Figure \ref{Burgers1-loss}.
+Additionally, Figure \ref{Burgers1-sol} illustrates the comparison between the predicted and the exact solution for the target PDE.
 These results demonstrate that the proposed method can effectively tackle nonlinear equations on unbounded domains, which are often challenging for traditional numerical methods to solve.